SerhijNazarchuk/SerhiiNazarchuk/README.md

 ### I am a QA Manual Engineer.

 My main strengths are attention to detail, responsibility, organization, punctuality, creativity, and the ability to work effectively.
-I want to be a part of an experienced, growing team where I can develop my professional skills and add value to the company.
-And I am sure that my knowledge and practical skills obtained during the period of study and internship will help me in this.
+I admire the work of the QA Engineer.

 ### My CV